-Chysandra Nair is our Program Director and a founding Director of Saffron Strand.
+Chysandra Nair is our Secretary/Treasurer and a founding Director of Saffron Strand.
 Currently, she works full-time as the executive assistant to the principal of a law firm in Albuquerque.
 Her experience includes serving as a police dispatcher in both Albuquerque and Richmond, California.
 Chi also has served as the statewide coordinator of the Minority Counselor Training Institute of the Wisconsin Association on Alcohol and Other Drug Abuse and worked as a laboratory technician in the University of Wisconsin Hospital in Madison.
 In volunteer work, she has helped rebuild homes destroyed by a hurricane, cooked meals in a center for abused children, and helped the victims of vehicle collisions, heart attacks, and attempted suicides as a firefighter and emergency medical technician.
-Chi appreciates how Saffron Strand can help homeless persons use their time productively, improve their social and vocations skills, and interact in positive ways with their communities.
+Chi appreciates how Saffron Strand can help people experiencing homelessness use their time productively, improve their social and vocations skills, and interact in positive ways with their communities.

 Eleana Lai-yin Shair is the data manager for the Early Childhood Services Center in the University of New Mexico’s Division of Continuing Education.
 Her work with vulnerable populations includes serving as a resource for the New Mexico Home Visiting Database, which promotes child development and confident parenting by supporting the relationship among the family, the community, and the home visitor from the state’s Children, Youth, and Families Department (CYFD).
 A key goal of the program is to reduce length of time an infant or toddler is in foster care and to improve their psychological and developmental care.
 Homeless and at-risk mothers face especially serious challenges in raising healthy, happy children.
 Eleana took an early interest in Saffron Strand in 2019 and looks forward to bringing her skills and talents to our mission.

 Clayton Gill is one of Saffron Strand’s longest serving volunteers and current webmaster and media outreach person.
-He is an editor by training and profession with his MS in Agricultural Journalism from the University of Wisconsin and membership in the Council of Science Editors.
+He is an editor by training and profession with a MS in Agricultural Journalism from the University of Wisconsin and membership in the Council of Science Editors.
 He has more than 30 years of experience in international agricultural communications, having worked abroad and filed reports from farms and ag facilities in 40 countries.
 Clayton believes Saffron Strand is a cost-effective way to enable the least advantaged people in a community to gain useful skills, develop rewarding relationships, and produce value for themselves and others.